fabacab/data-structures-and-algorithms/README.markdown

 * [JSDoc](http://usejsdoc.org/) is used for documenting the JavaScript code samples.
 * [PHPDoc](https://phpdoc.org/) is used for documenting the PHP code samples.
+* [Plain Old Documentation (POD)](http://perldoc.perl.org/perlpod.html) format is used for documenting the Perl code samples.
 * [Google-style Python docstrings](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments) are used for documenting the Python code samples.
 Additionally, the Python code samples embed [`doctest`s](https://en.wikipedia.org/wiki/Doctest) to show example usage and output.
 * [RDoc](http://rdoc.sourceforge.net/doc/index.html) is used for documenting the Ruby code samples.